gx9702/UA-TypeRepository/Core/Part8/DataTypes/AxisInformation/readme.md

 <!-- datatype -->
 ## AxisInformation
+This structure defines the information for auxiliary axis for ArrayItemType Variables.
+There are three typical uses of this structure:
 <!-- end of description -->
 The fields of the AxisInformation DataType are defined in the following table: